mityax/gnome-extension-touchup/README.md

 ## Contributing

-Should you want to contribute, which I'd greatly appreciate, please first have a look at [CONTRIBUTING.md](./CONTRIBUTING.md), especially if you plan to contribute more than just a simple bugfix or typo.
+Should you want to contribute, which I'd greatly appreciate, please first have a look at [CONTRIBUTING.md](./CONTRIBUTING.md).
+This is especially important if you plan to contribute more than just a simple typo- or bugfix.